core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Pre-Conditions ## {#ssec-pre-conditions}

-In order to protect an outgoing message in pairwise mode, the sender needs to know the authentication credential and the Recipient ID for the recipient endpoint, as stored in the Recipient Context associated to that endpoint (see {{pairwise-implementation}}).
+In order to protect an outgoing message in pairwise mode, the sender needs to know the authentication credential and the Recipient ID for the recipient endpoint, as stored in the Recipient Context associated with that endpoint (see {{pairwise-implementation}}).

 Furthermore, the sender needs to know the individual address of the recipient endpoint.
 This information may not be known at any given point in time.
 For instance, right after having joined the group, a client may know the authentication credential and Recipient ID for a given server, but not the addressing information required to reach it with an individual, one-to-one request.